 * When you zoom in on the map towards Bimini and look closely, you see that the ferry to South Bimini is not the same place as the ferry you'll be arriving on.
 Read more below about this South Bimini connection.

-- You leave from Fort Lauderdale, while it's called the Miami ferry, it's technically from Fort Lauderdale, which is like 30 minutes away from Miami Center.
+- You leave from Fort Lauderdale, and while it's called the Miami Ferry, it's technically from Fort Lauderdale, which is 30 minutes away from Miami Center.

-- All trips to the Bahamas from the US can be booked through the largest Ferry comparison website in the world.
+- All trips to the Bahamas from the US can be booked through Directferries.
 And is operated by Balearia Caribbean.
+Day trips can be booked with Viator.

-- The duration of this crossing is 2 hours.
-Remember that this can change based on the weather, season, and ships on the route.
+- The duration of this crossing is close to 2 hours.

-If you need to navigate to the harbor, you can use these:
+If you need to navigate to the harbor, you can use the following terminal address:

 - Miami harbor address: Port Everglades: Cruise Terminal – Ft.
 Lauderdale – USA